FrontendRheinMain/website/README.md

 npm install
 ```

-> Notice After npm install has been finished check if mongo is not running before continue (see database chapter above)
+> Notice: Once npm install has been finished, check if mongo db is running before continue (see database chapter above).

 #### Start development environment